International Association of Wood Anatomists

 The International Association of Wood Anatomists (IAWA) is an association that studies wood anatomy formed in 1931.
 Their office is currently based in the Netherlands.

 They have been cited as a source by Mongabay, used as a supporting reference in plant biology books and their activities have been talked about by ABC Online.

+The official journal of the International Association of Wood Anatomists is the IAWA Journal.